 Year: January 2021

-This is a follow-up to Infrastructure-as-Code: Building Servers in the Cloud from 2016.
-In the second edition, the author elaborates on how to work with infrastructure stacks, servers, platforms, large systems, and distributed teams.
+This is a follow-up to Infrastructure-as-Code: Building Servers in the Cloud, published in 2016.
+In the second edition, the author elaborates on working with infrastructure stacks, servers, platforms, large systems, and distributed teams.

 Look forward to learning how to define everything as code and leverage automation to accelerate engineering innovation.